Rodmg/aquila-mqtt-sn-gateway/README.md

 - Check if parser on willtopicupd accept empty flags and topic (for removing will)
 - Will update
-- Make sure that buffered messages are sent in order (database dependent, check what lokijs does now)
+- Make sure that buffered messages are sent in order